bgd-labs/aave-proposals-v3/src/20231207_AaveV3Ethereum_GhoIncidentReport_20231126/AaveV3Ethereum_GhoIncidentReport_20231113.md

 ## Motivation

-A resolution for the identified technical issue identified in the GHO integration with the Aave V3 Ethereum Pool.
-The patch guarantees a permanent solution without altering any of the existing GHO features within the Aave Pool.
+The proposed patch guarantees a permanent solution for the technical issue that was identified and reported by Immunefi with the GHO integration with the Aave V3 Ethereum Pool.
+The fix will be implemented without altering any of the existing GHO features within the Aave V3 Pool.

 ## Specification